The Ernie Kovacs Show: DuMont

 From April 12, 1954, to April 7, 1955, he also had a late night television talk show on the DuMont Television Network under the title The Ernie Kovacs Show, which aired from 11:15pm to 12:15am ET.
 Kovacs began to refer to this show as The Ernie Kovacs Rehearsal in its final months.

 Of the DuMont-WABD version, three partial episodes and one complete episode are known to survive.
 The DuMont series, while also a talk show, included many comedy segments.
 For example, one episode featured a spoof commercial for a product called "Kodadent", a black toothpaste.

 Two NBC series

 From July 2 to September 10, 1956, NBC ran The Ernie Kovacs Show as a summer replacement series for Caesar's Hour starring Sid Caesar.

-Kovacs also served as the regular substitute for Steve Allen on Tonight from September 1956 until Allen's departure from the show (and its subsequent reformat as a news program) in January 1957.
+Kovacs also served as host of Tonight Starring Ernie Kovacs on Mondays and Tuesdays, substituting for Steve Allen's Tonight Starring Steve Allen from September 1956 until Allen's departure from the show (and its subsequent reformat as a news program) in January 1957.